plating, anodizing, & finishing Q&As since 1989

 Chesham, Bucks, UK

-A. I tried ammonia to see for myself, and I found it completely ineffective, Melissa.
+A. I tried ammonia to see for myself, and I didn't find it immediately effective, Melissa.
 But part of the problem with this question is what do we mean by 'cleansing'?
 Most students mean removing 'tarnish', the brown color on pennies.
 But if you mean 'removing dirt, oil & grease, and fingerprints', then you are probably right.
-Ammonia is a good cleanser, it just didn't seem to me to be a good copper tarnish remover.
+Ammonia is a good cleanser, it just didn't seem to me to be as good a copper tarnish remover as vinegar & salt.

 A. I'm doing a project on cleaning pennies.
 I know for a fact that vinegar and salt can clean pennies.Shewnsey [last name deleted for privacy by Editor]